 - hydroxyzine (Atarax), which is an antihistamine

-A TENS unit may help relieve neuropathic pain from MS. It may also help relieve itching.
+A TENS unit may help relieve neuropathic pain and itching from MS. It may also help relieve itching.

-Anyone with access to a TENS unit should talk to their doctor before using it to treat an itch.
+Anyone with access to a TENS unit should talk with their doctor before using it to treat an itch.

-While itching can be irritating, many people with MS can control mild itching with cold compresses and good skin health habits.
+While itching can be irritating, many people with MS can manage mild itching with cold compresses and good skin health habits.

-Avoiding triggers, changing habits in the home, and finding ways to relieve stress may help some people control their symptoms.
+Avoiding triggers, changing habits in the home, and finding ways to relieve stress may help some people manage this symptom.
 For others, medications can help.